 This course is designed to provide an overview of the nursing profession and the role of the registered nurse as a provider and manager of care.
-Maslow's hierarchy of basic human needs, Watson¿s Philosophy of Caring, and Benner¿s Novice to Expert Theory are introduced along with the nursing process.
+Maslow's hierarchy of basic human needs and Watson¿s Philosophy of Caring are introduced, along with the nursing process.
 Nursing care of patients with musculoskeletal alterations and care of the elderly is discussed.
-Operative stages of nursing care are discussed.
-(Prerequisites: Admission into the nursing program).
-(6 C/3 credits classroom and 3 credits lab/clinical per semester.
-3 hours classroom and 7.5 hours lab/clinical per week (6 hour clinical and 1.5 hour lab).
+Students must already be admitted into the nursing program.
+(Prerequisites: None).